A Guide to Owning an Amphibian

-Most amphibians make great pets for the simple fact that they are easy to care for, and most aren’t prone to biting or attacking.
-Still, there are some amphibian species that are more interesting than others in terms of appearance.
+Most amphibians make great pets for the simple fact that they are easy to care for, and most aren't prone to biting or attacking.
+Still, some amphibian species are more interesting than others in terms of appearance.

-If it’s frogs you like, the most interesting choice is the tree frog, either the green or the red-eyed variety.
-Tree frogs are very laid-back, but their distinct colorings make them a great focal pet that will always get attention.
+If it's frogs you like, the most interesting choice is the tree frog, either the green or the red-eyed variety.
+Tree frogs are very laid-back, but their distinct colorings make them great focal pets that will always get attention.

 Toads are a little less flashy in their appearance but still make great pets.
-Their warts give them a fun gross-out factor, but often their underbellies are brightly colored and are actually quite beautiful.
-Firebellied frogs probably have the most visual appeal of all the common pet breeds.
+Their warts give them a fun gross-out factor, but often their underbellies are brightly colored and are quite beautiful.
+Fire bellied frogs probably have the most visual appeal of all the common pet breeds.

 Salamanders are one of the most popular choices for pet amphibians and are reminiscent of pet lizards.
 Like frogs, many breeds have striking markings, such as the spotted salamander, which is covered in polka dots.
 The entirely aquatic axolotl is unique, as well, because it does not undergo metamorphosis into the traditional salamander appearance.

 Unfortunately, many breeds of amphibians have been captured to the point of near extinction to supply pet shops with their stock.
 It's important to ensure that your amphibian was bred in captivity to avoid causing more harm to the species in the wild.

 If you're looking for amphibians for sale from breeders or pet stores, you'll find that prices vary widely, but typically you'll pay more for types with more distinctive markings.
 Age is also a factor, as babies are generally cheaper than adults at their peak.